kanj/elfs/README.md

-clfs-embedded
+Embedded Linux From Source
 =============

-Cross Linux From Scratch - Embedded Book
+This is a from the Cross Linux From Scratch - Embedded Book

 The purpose of this fork are three fold:
   * Use eGlibc inplace of uClibc.